Sentinel Lymph Node Biopsy (cont.)

 What are the benefits of a sentinel lymph node biopsy?

 The sentinel node biopsy allows the examination of one lymph node to first determine if a tumor has spread to the lymph nodes at all.
 If the sentinel node is negative for tumor cells, it is not necessary to surgically remove additional lymph nodes.
 The procedure helps certain patients avoid more extensive surgical procedures involving the removal of multiple lymph nodes, such as axillary lymph node dissection in patients with breast cancer.
+It means that the patient will not have to experience the side effects of a more extensive lymph node removal procedure, such as lymphedema (swelling) of the arm in patients who have had axillary node dissection.
+It can be performed in patients undergoing a mastectomy or lumpectomy for breast cancer.

 Find support and advances in treatment.